 Decorative coatings add color, texture and effects, making items eye-catching and attractive.
 Functional coatings provide protection against damage caused by light and heat, corrosion and weathering, scratching and abrasion, microbial attack, and more.

 Coatings create appeal and provide a wealth of different functions

-Coatings are used in a wide variety of industries.
+Coatings are an important area in chemicals and used in a wide variety of industries.
 Like most of the industries it serves, the coating sector aims at enhancing quality while saving costs.
 Other trends driving developments in coatings are the increasingly stringent emission regulations in many countries as well as other environmental considerations.